You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 This course introduces to the student a program of "foundational" elements upon which the successful equations are worked out.
 This program contains a thorough review of addition, subtraction, and single digit multiplication and division.
 The subsequent arithmetic content includes number concepts, estimation functions, two- and three-digit computations, decimals and fractions.
 The basic skills of algebra and geometry are introduced.

 Continual and incremental practice with word problems, measurement, scale, and graph reading, as well as arithmetic, provides the opportunity for students to learn and remember the foundational skills and concepts of mathematics.
-The digital course plan will be available in your Parent Portal.
+The digital course plan will be available in your Kolbe Portal.

 Saxon 6/5